Taylor1996/Fourier-Accelerated-Lattice-Field-Theory-Public-Summary/README.md

 As a consequence, there are infinitely many ways that the mass could have oscillated about on its spring (referred to as _paths_) in the quantum mechanical case.
 Albeit, some of these are more likely to be realized than others.

 So how does all of this relate to our computer simulations?
 Well, it turns out that everything we may want to know about our quantum mass on a spring system is encoded in a mathematical object called the **path integral**.
 And without going into too much detail, this path integral is simply a sum of all those paths we talked about.
 Each of these paths are assigned a _weight_ - some probability that the path in question is that which the system follows.
+To simply add up all of these paths in a naive approach would be a lot of work (an infinite amount actually).
+Instead we use computational methods, called **Markov chain Monte Carlo** methods, to efficiently sum up these paths by choosing to look at paths with a greater probabilistic weight more often.
+This is termed importance sampling.